Best Restaurants in Lisbon

 Brasileira is the most famous café.
 It has been popular since the Portuguese poet Fernando Pessoa was known to have his bica (coffee–expresso).
 And that’s the reason why you can find him immortalized sitting outside.
 The café opened its doors in 1905.
 And it owes its name to the fact it imported its coffee beans from Brazil.
 Address: R. Garrett 122.

-This is the best place in Chiado where you can buy a pastel de nata.
+This is the best place in Chiado to buy a pastel de nata.
 Address: Rua do Loreto 2.

 - O Policia

-The restaurant opened its doors in 1900, behind Museum Calouste Gulbenkian.
+The restaurant opened its doors at 07h pm.
+It is behind Museum Calouste Gulbenkian.
 Address: R. Marquês Sá da Bandeira 112.

 - Laurentina, O Rei do Bacalhau